Strongpreneur#Business Growth Strategies

 The initial screening is done when the applicants send their applications.
 Normally, it is not all applicants that may qualify for the job.
 The applicants that are qualified are therefore shortlisted.

 The shortlisted candidates are then invited for the interview.
-An application form which each shortlisted candidate would fill is then sent together with the letter inviting the candidate for the interview as well.
+An application form that each shortlisted candidate would fill is then sent together with the letter inviting the candidate for the interview as well.

 The application form could be filled at the venue of the interview.